cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - Now its possible to add more starting cash and units!
 Editable by the .ini file
 - You can now remove toggle with space between old/new graphic in gameconstant.xml
 - Added the option to remove shroud from the map
 - AI have a limit of contruction yard/war factory/vessel carrier according to fast build on/off.
-Its more realist against a humain even with a massive base
+It's more realist against a humain even with a massive base

 The AI monitors what you are doing and uses this on how to react while upgrading his base.
-More Factories, Air stuff, Air defence, Naval stuff or Refineries if you have created more of this It's totally dynamic. :-)
+More Factories, Air stuff, Air defence, Naval stuff or Refineries if you have created more of this.
+It's totally dynamic. :-)

 ---

 Note:

-- The more Tiberium is available on the map, the harder it gets to beat this AI.
+- The more Tiberium is available on the map, the harder it is to beat the AI.
 You might need a faster pc because of the amount of units etc.  :-)
 - AI Boost level and almost all other setttings are editable using the .ini file.
-It's located in:
-C:\Program Files (x86)\Steam\steamapps\workshop\content\1213210\2221741447\AIBoost\CCDATA\AIBOOST.INI
+It's located in: C:\Program Files (x86)\Steam\steamapps\workshop\content\1213210\2221741447\AIBoost\CCDATA\AIBOOST.INI

 ---